 The news can sound dire.
 Opioid addiction is ruining families and taking lives at an ever increasing rate.
 In this roundtable discussion, Dr. Gottlieb brings together a clinician, researcher, family members and individuals in recovery to go beyond the headlines and look at what is working to bring addicts into treatment.

-This website published by the National Institute of Health provides research-based information that will help you learn more about whether your drinking is still in the safe zone or if it is starting to become a problem.
+Have you wondered whether you might be drinking a bit too much?
+Maybe friends have started to suggest that it’s time to think about cutting back.
+This website, published by the National Institute of Health, provides research-based information that will help you learn more about whether your drinking is still in the safe zone or if it is starting to become a problem.
 Age, health status, gender are all things that can play a role in how much is too much or how often is too often.

-The CRAFT program (briefly described in the above video) teaches people who love a person with an addiction how to walk the delicate balance of loving and accepting your loved one for the entirety of who they are right now, including their challenges, while at the same time, being able to have conversations with them that can gradually open their thinking to the possibility of deciding to make a change.
+The CRAFT (Community Reinforcement and Family Training) program (briefly described in the video below) was created by the Center for Motivation and Change teaches people who love a person with an addiction how to walk the delicate balance of loving and accepting your loved one for the entirety of who they are right now, including their challenges, while at the same time, being able to have conversations with them that can gradually open their thinking to the possibility of deciding to make a change.
 It can also help you to “get off of the roller coaster” that addiction creates in people’s lives.
 You still have to struggle with the emotional pain of watching your loved one who is still on that roller coaster, but you can create a better life for yourself when you recognize what you can and can’t control.
-Check out their their 20-Minute Guide and their main website.
+Check out their their 20-Minute Guide.
+This is a private business that I have no connection to.
+However, I think that what they have to offer is valuable.

 A famous psychologist, Abraham Maslow created a well-known and researched model, a hierarchy, of basic human needs that impact our mental health.
-In order from foundationally important basic needs to self-fulfillment needs, they are physiological needs, safety needs, love and belongingness needs, esteem needs, and, finally, self-actualization needs.
+They are ordered from foundationally important basic needs to self-fulfillment needs: physiological needs, safety needs, love and belongingness needs, esteem needs, and, finally, self-actualization needs.

 This interesting TED Radio Hour episode takes a dive into thinking about these basic needs in our modern times.
 Using people’s individual stories to illustrate each level of Maslow’s hierarchy.
 If you are interested in reading a more complete overview about the hierarchy, I encourage you to take a look at this easy to read article on Simple Psychology.